openedx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

        ./manage.py runserver 0.0.0.0:8002

 #.
 Get the course key from the LMS by navigating to a course and examining its
    URL.
-It should look something like ``course-v1:edX+DemoX+Demo_Course``.
+The course key should look something like ``course-v1:edX+DemoX+Demo_Course``.

 #.
-Navigate to the E-Commerce Courses section (e.g.
+Navigate to the E-Commerce Courses page (http://localhost:8002/courses/) to
+   add the two test courses that are on your LMS instance to E-Commerce.
+Configure one course as a "Free (Audit)" course, and the second as a "Verified" course.

+#.
+To configure the "Verified" course, click **Add New Course**.
+Leave the
-   http://localhost:8002/courses/) and add a new course.
-Leave the default values in all fields, with the exception of the following.
+   default values in all fields, with the exception of the following fields.

    ::